thorbjxrn/thorbjxrn.github.io/README.md

 # Hi.
 I'm Thorbjørn.
-If you read this, I likely want to connect with you.
+If you read this, I probably want to connect with you.

 I am a computer engineer.
 I love to build robots and program in machine near languages.
 I am a software developer.
 I create apps and software in any framework and strive to make them beautiful and unique.